-In normal operation, read requests from the host are satisfied from the local storage system.
-Read performance is, therefore, similar to the performance in a non-DRM environment.
+In normal operation, read requests from the host will be satisfied from the local system.
+Read performance will therefore be very similar to performance on a non-DRM system.
 Write operations, however, must be replicated to the remote site.
-This replication, which uses different communication transports over varying distances, introduces performance variations.
+It is this replication using differing communication transports over varying distances that will introduce performance variations.

-As the percentage of writes increases, the amount of data sent to the remote site also increases, potentially reducing performance.
-The first step in assessing the effect of DRM is, therefore, to analyze the existing I/O workload.
-The percentage of writes, the size of these writes, the write request rate, and the existing write response time should be determined.
-With this information it is possible to predict the resulting performance, using DRM under different configurations, with a reasonable degree of accuracy.
+As the percentage of writes increases, the amount of data sent to the remote site will also increase, potentially reducing performance.
+The first step in assessing the impact of DRM is, therefore, to analyze the existing I/O workload.
+In particular, the percentage of writes, the size of these writes, the write request rate, and the existing write response time should be determined.
+With this information it will be possible to predict the resulting performance using DRM under different configurations with a reasonable degree of accuracy.